 Here a reliable, deep snowpack combines with well-gladed trees and open bowl skiing to provide a huge range.
 The Stoke Chair is generally considered the reigning champ, with easy hike access to incredible terrain in North Bowl, but it’s hard to go wrong on any of Revy’s three lifts.
 Snow Rodeo is a super fun run with varied terrain.
 Wooley Bully is a testament to the resort’s grooming team.
 And Kill the Banker is an out-of-bounds lift line ripper of a run, deep, steep, and filled with options for catching air.
 Leave this one to the experts.
 There are also two magic carpets to keep the kids and beginners happy.

 Snow activities in Revy go beyond lift serviced.
 There is world-class backcountry skiing in Rogers Pass.
 The resort runs cat-skiing, and heli-skiing is offered through their partner Selkirk Tangiers.
 Snowmobiling is a way of life in Revy—Great Canadian Tours can accommodate the uninitiated.
 For a slower pace, the Revelstoke Nordic Ski Club operates a lodge and maintains trails at Mount Macpherson, located south of town on Highway 23.
-There are 26 kilometres (16 miles) of groomed trails here, with six kilometers (four miles) of newly lit trails for nighttime use.
+There are 26 kilometres (16 miles) of groomed trails here, with six kilometres (four miles) of newly lit trails for night-time use.

 For a proper coffee and pastries, The Modern Bakeshop & Café in town delivers, with a healthy dose of friendly atmosphere.
 A quick-and-tasty breakfast at La Baguette is the go-to at the resort.
 The vibe on powder mornings is electric.
-The Mackenzie Outpost is a mid-mountain restaurant where skiers can stay fueled up for those long, trademark Revy descents.
+The Mackenzie Outpost is a mid-mountain restaurant where skiers can stay fuelled up for those long, trademark Revy descents.
 Their Bruce Burger pairs well with views of the town far below.

 Featured image: Bluebird day at Revelstoke Mountain Resort.
 Photo: Eric Berger